 To test the associative nature of JOL reactivity, future studies may wish to explore whether JOLs are reactive in other associative tasks beyond recall of cue-target pairs.
 For example, if JOL reactivity indeed reflects strengthening of cue-target associations, making JOLs may similarly facilitate repetition priming of related but not unrelated cue-target pairs relative to silent reading.
-Furthermore, given the salience of cue-target associations, future research may wish to test the cue-strengthening account using situations in which relatedness cues are not available, such as having participants make JOLs on rhyming and non-rhyming word pairs that are semantically unrelated.
-Ultimately, more work will be needed to fully understand the complex interplay between the relational and cue-strengthening accounts of JOL reactivity.
+Recently, Rivers, Dunlosky, Janes, Witherby, and Tauber (in press) investigated whether JOLs would also be reactive on category-cued pairs (e.g., a type of entertainer – clown) and letter pairs (e.g., cl – clown; see Bieman-Copland & Charness, 1994).
+Like related cue-target pairs, category pairs similarly contain strong semantic relations between cue and target, which are absent in letter pairs, allowing for a test of the cue-strengthening account in the absence of traditional cue-target word pairs.
+Consistent with a cue-strengthening account, JOLs produced positive reactivity on category pairs and no reactivity on letter pairs when testing occurred via cued-recall and no reactivity when free-recall testing was used.
+Considered alongside the present study, it is likely that JOL reactivity reflects a combination of cue-strengthening, with relational processing being emphasized whenever pairs contain obvious cue-target relations.
+However, more work will be needed to fully understand the complex interplay between the relational and cue-strengthening accounts of JOL reactivity.

+Finally, given the memorial benefits of making JOLs, future research may wish to explore the reactive effects of these judgments within more applied contexts.
+This may be particularly important in understanding the mechanism behind reactivity, given that research on JOL reactivity has traditionally relied on cue-target word pairs rather than educationally relevant stimuli (e.g., general knowledge, comprehension of text passages, etc.).
+However, we note that in a recent exception, Schäfer and Undorf (in press) tested whether JOLs would improve recollection for a series of general knowledge facts.
+Interestingly, the authors reported no memory differences between JOL and no-JOL participants, regardless of whether participants were tested via cued- or free-recall.
+However, if providing JOLs universally enhances familiarity cues for studied items, JOLs would be expected to improve recognition, regardless of the stimuli (e.g., cue-target pairs, general knowledge questions, etc.).
+Thus, more research is needed to explore the memorial benefits of JOLs observed with recognition testing.

 Conclusion

 In recent years, the reactive effects of immediate JOLs on cue-target pairs have been increasingly documented.
 While several accounts have been proposed to explain reactivity, Soderstrom et al.’s (2015) cue-strengthening account has received considerable support.
 However, because this account requires the presence of discernable relatedness cues at encoding, it does not explain positive reactivity on mediated associates.
 In the present study, we show that mediated associates demonstrate reactivity patterns mirroring forward associates when using cued-recall (Experiment 1) and recognition testing (Experiments 2 and 3).
 Importantly, in Experiments 2-4, we show that JOLs produce positive reactivity on unrelated cue-target pairs, a novel finding.
 Thus, our findings suggest that JOL reactivity reflects a combination of cue-strengthening (i.e., perceived relatedness, familiarity, etc.) and strengthened cue-target associations.
-The present study therefore adds to a growing body of evidence (e.g., Halamish & Undorf, 2023; Maxwell & Huff, 2022) indicating that JOL reactivity on cued-recall reflects a relational process, rather than solely being reliant on cue-strengthening.
+The present study therefore adds to a growing body of evidence (e.g., Halamish & Undorf, 2023; Maxwell & Huff, 2022) indicating that JOL reactivity on cued-recall reflects a relational process, rather than solely being reliant upon cue-strengthening.

 Open Practices Statement

-The data for all experiments have been made available at https://osf.io/mfbnz/.
+Data for all experiments have been made available at https://osf.io/mfbnz/.
 None of the experiments were preregistered.

 References